Sidney E. Manning: World War I

 Manning served with the 167th during combat in France and was promoted to corporal.
 He took part in combat at La Croix Rouge Farm and Ourcq River.
 During the Ourcq River attack, the officers and higher-ranking noncommissioned officers in Manning's 35-man automatic rifle platoon were killed or wounded.
 Manning took command, regrouped his platoon's remaining soldiers, and organized them into a defense.
 Manning was wounded nine times while providing automatic rifle fire to cover the movement of his soldiers, and his efforts enabled the platoon to deny their position to the counterattacking Germans until they could be consolidated with adjacent units.
 His platoon accomplished its mission, while all but seven of his soldiers were killed or wounded.

 In January 1919, Manning received the Distinguished Service Cross to recognize his wartime heroism.
 In March 1919, this award was upgraded to the Medal of Honor, which was presented by John J. Pershing.
-In addition to the Medal of Honor, Manning's awards and decorations included the Purple Heart, French Croix de Guerre and Médaille militaire, Italian Croce al Merito di Guerra, and Medalja za Hrabrost (Medal for Bravery) from Montenegro.
+In addition to the Medal of Honor, Manning's awards and decorations included the Purple Heart, French Croix de Guerre and Médaille militaire, Italian Croce al Merito di Guerra, and the Medalja za Hrabrost (Medal for Bravery) from Montenegro.

 After his wartime service and participation in the post-war occupation of Germany, Manning returned to Flomaton in 1919.
 The town intended to welcome Manning with a public celebration at the local train station, which Manning reportedly avoided by leaving the train early.
 After his discharge from the army, he participated in an agricultural training program in Greensboro, Alabama, but was denied participation in a similar program in Mississippi because of his wartime wounds.